12345sri/Sleep-Talking-Pattern-Classifier-for-Emotional-Cognitive-State-Analysis/README.md

 ---

+## Team Project

+This project was developed as a collaborative academic research project by:

+- Manmoy Khastagir
+- Sriporna Biswas
+- Md Mahdi Hasan

+under the guidance of the project supervisor at Chandigarh University.

+---

 ## My Contributions

+As a co-author and team member, my primary contributions included:

+- Literature review and background research
-- Research and literature review
+- Problem definition and requirement analysis
-- System design and workflow development
+- System workflow and architecture planning
-- Requirement analysis
-- AI solution conceptualization
+- AI-based solution conceptualization
-- Technical documentation
+- Documentation and technical report preparation
 - Performance evaluation planning
-- Healthcare AI project development
+- Research coordination and project development support

 ---